m0rt1c/servo-js-fuzz/README.md

 To test that each target is working you may run the following command and observe the output.
 Where `target_name` is one of the files under `src/bin` without the `.rs` extension: for example `random_script`.

-`cat path/to/test/input | ./target/debug/<target_name>`
+`cat path/to/test/input | ./target/debug/<target_name>` Note that the command migth hang

+or

+`AFL_DEBUG=1 RUST_BACKTRACE=full cargo afl fuzz -i in/random -o out/<target_name> target/debug/<target_name>`

-Note that the command will hange since it expect the corpus to crash it You must make sure that the target does not crash with all the inputs, and you may use this to check if your target is behaving correctly
+You must make sure that the target does not crash with all the inputs, and you may use these to check if your target is behaving correctly

 ## Fuzzing